Skip to content

 Collapsed gapped EDF+D records to standard, aligned EDFs

-EDF+D files are convenient for recording data that has gaps, although it can sometimes be inconvenient to analyse recordings with gaps; further, some other tools do not accept EDF+D files.
-However, when the goal is to output a new EDF, the record-based structure of EDF can be a problem - i.e. although gaps can be fractions of an EDF record size (e.g. often but not always 1 second), an EDF file must contain only whole records.
+EDF+D files are convenient for recording data that have gaps.
+However, it can sometimes be inconvenient to analyse recordings with gaps, and some other tools do not accept EDF+D files.
+When the goal is to convert a gapped recording and output a new EDF, the record-based structure of EDF can be a problem: whereas gaps can be fractions of an EDF record (e.g. often but not always 1 second), an EDF file must contain only whole records.

 • data in a single segment